Lavender Fields Near London: 6 Pretty Purple Days Out This Summer

 There are also a couple of adults-only evening events, where you can enjoy food and drink among the lavender as the sun sets.

-Within London, Kennington Park, Vauxhall Park and Kew Gardens are all home to pockets of lavender — ideal if you're looking to inhale the heady scent without making a full day trip.
+Within London, Kennington Park and Kew Gardens are also home to pockets of lavender — ideal if you're looking to inhale the heady scent without making a full day trip.
+There's also a one-off lavender harvest in Carshalton on 26-27 July 2025.